pennyan/smtlink/README.md

   smt-cmd       | The command for running the SMT solver              | /usr/local/bin/python pythonpath    | Set up PAYTHONPATH                                  | /some/path/to/python/libraries

-* Certify Smtlink to bake setup into certified books
+* Certify Smtlink/top.lisp to bake setup into certified books

 ### Load and Setup Smtlink